GoogleCloudPlatform/solutions-builder/docs/CLI_USAGE.md

   gcp_region: us-central1
 ```

-Run the following to apply all these values to exsiting variables in all files.
+Run the following to apply all these values to existing variables in all files.
 ```
 $ sb vars apply-all
 ```